 Now, a day’s people are so busy with their work that nobody wants to spend extra time in texting.
 Google translation is a great tool where you can translate text by voice.
 When we use voice as a medium to translate to text, it uses the same technology called speech to text conversion.

-First will see, How it will works and convert speech to text data.
+First will see, How it will work and convert speech to text data.

 The first step in speech recognition is obvious — we need to feed sound waves into a computer.

-This is sampling.
-It takes a reading of thousand words a second and recording a number representing the height of the sound wave at that point in time.
+This is a sampling.
+It takes a reading of a thousand words a second and recording a number representing the height of the sound wave at that point in time.

 Recognizing Characters from Short Sounds

 Now that we have our audio in a format that’s easy to process, we will feed it into a deep neural network.
-The input to the neural network will be 20 millisecond audio chunks.
-For each little audio slice, it will try to figure out the letter that corresponds the sound currently being spoken.
+The input to the neural network will be 20-millisecond audio chunks.
+For each little audio slice, it will try to figure out the letter that corresponds to the sound currently being spoken.